mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_account

-With Connect, you may delete Custom accounts you manage.Custom accounts created using test-mode keys can be deleted at any time.
-Custom accounts created using live-mode keys may only be deleted once all balances are zero.If you are looking to close your own account, use the data tab in your account settings instead.
+With Connect, you may delete Custom accounts you manage.
+Custom accounts created using test-mode keys can be deleted at any time.
+Custom accounts created using live-mode keys may only be deleted once all balances are zero.
+If you are looking to close your own account, use the data tab in your account settings instead.

 <details><summary>Parameters</summary>